orchardstreet/readline_custom/README.md

 # readline_custom
 A custom (from scratch) version of GNU's readline() and without malloc

-basically an elaborate 2 function wrapper for fgets()
+basically an elaborate, 2 function wrapper for fgets()

 ### The functions